HL7/davinci-pas/input/pagecontent/regulations.md

 ---

-The following is an excerpt from the CFR restricting trading partner agreements. (relevant sections bolded).
+The following is an excerpt from the CFR restricting trading partner agreements (relevant sections bolded).
 > § 162.915   Trading partner agreements.
 > **A covered entity must not enter into a trading partner agreement that would do any of the following:**
 >> (a) **Change the definition, data condition, or use of a data element or segment in a standard or operating rule**, except where necessary to implement State or Federal law, or to protect against fraud and abuse.